The Bird-of-Prey Size Paradox

 Star Trek V

-There are no scenes allowing a thorough size comparison, but it can be assumed the BoP is the same type as in the previous movies.
-There are at least a couple of nice close takes of the ship.
+There is only one scene together with the Enterprise that allows to establish a size for the Klingon ship.
+It appears to be about as wide as the distance between the Enterprise's warp nacelles, about 100m.
+There are also a couple of nice close takes of the ship.
 One of them shows us the lid on the torpedo launcher as it was arguably present on all incarnations of the vessel, so this is not a distinguishing mark that could help in making up plausible different dimensions.

 Star Trek VI